Irma P. Hall: Career

 Hall's first acting role was Georgia Brown in an independent film, Book of Numbers, at the age of 37.
 Actor/director Raymond St. Jacques hired her as an interim publicist for the film.
 He saw her performing at a poetry reading and liked her so much that he offered her a role on the spot.
 St. Jacques opined Hall was a natural and that she should act professionally.
-She discovered a love for acting, and soon co-founded a repertory theatre in Dallas.
+She discovered a love for acting, and soon co-founded the Dallas Minority Regional Theater with Reggie Montgomery.

 She worked steadily in films and TV throughout the 1980s, and appeared in the films Backdraft (1991) and Mo' Money (1992).
 However, Hall remained relatively unknown until her role as the loving Aunt T. in 1996's A Family Thing.
 Multiple critics believed Hall stole every scene she was in.
 She won the Chicago Film Critics Association Award and the Kansas City Film Critics Circle Award for Best Supporting Actress for her role, and the success of that film helped establish her as a major supporting actress in the late 1990s and early 2000s.

 Sizable roles in major films such as Nothing to Lose and Steel followed.
 Hall then landed the role of Big Mama Joseph in the film Soul Food.
 A film reviewer claimed Hall was "perfectly cast" in the role of Mama Joseph.
 For her work in this film, she received the NAACP Image Award for Outstanding Supporting Actress in a Motion Picture in 1998.
 Soul Food was a hit at the box office, prompting a television spinoff, Soul Food: The Series, in which Hall reprised her role in fantasy sequences.
 In 2001, Hall received a second NAACP Image Award nomination, in the category of Outstanding Supporting Actress in a Drama Series for playing Mama Joseph.